 First, you need a catchy profile picture that is both visually appealing and descriptive.
 My current one for @ThePartyingTraveler is me drinking a beer at the top of Germany’s tallest mountain.
 I am in the middle of a blizzard, so it is not the most visually-appealing picture, but it explains who I am, matches my username, and lets you know what to expect from following me.
 Other pictures that tend to catch my eye would be bright colors, like crystal blue waters on a beach.
 To me, that gives off a tropical vibe that screams travel and fun in the sun.
 Regardless of your niche, your profile picture should be something that matches your theme.
 No matter how dope you look in your last selfie, you might have to sacrifice it for a shot on the beach or on top of a mountain.

-If you are starting a travel blog, just know that millions of people across the world have seen the things you’ve seen, and plan accordingly.
+If you are starting a travel blog, just know that millions of people across the world have seen the things you’ve seen.
+Plan accordingly.
 Make sure your account offers something that others do not.
 Back in the day, it could have been something as simple as using your hair color to differentiate yourself, i.e. TheBlondeAbroad and Globetrotting_GingerTravel.
 I don’t recommend doing that now as you likely won’t be successful and because those girls are just fabulous at what they do.

 Okay, now you’ve got a profile that just can’t be beat, but how do you get people to come look at it?